 ARAF (A-Raf Proto-Oncogene, Serine/Threonine Kinase) is a Protein Coding gene.
 Diseases associated with ARAF include Pallister-Killian Syndrome and Mycobacterium Marinum.
-Among its related pathways are MAPK Signaling: Oxidative Stress Pathway and Interleukin-3, 5 and GM-CSF signaling.
+Among its related pathways are RET signaling and CNTF Signaling.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is RAF1.

 UniProtKB/Swiss-Prot for ARAF Gene

 Involved in the transduction of mitogenic signals from the cell membrane to the nucleus.
 May also regulate the TOR signaling cascade.

 Isoform 2: Serves as a positive regulator of myogenic differentiation by inducing cell cycle arrest, the expression of myogenin and other muscle-specific proteins, and myotube formation.